Event

 You can easily calculate and visualize RSI, MACD, and other indicators using window functions.
 Window functions perform operations on a span of documents in the collection (a “window”).

-For example, you can get the first three observations in the same time period and calculate their average.
+For example, you can get the first three observations in the same period and calculate their average.
 Then, you calculate the average of the second, third, and fourth observations.

 After repeating the process for all observations in the period, you're going to have a list of averages, also known as a moving average model.
 Moving average is another financial indicator used for “smoothing out” price data (also called the exponential smoothing technique).